 For more information on programs and services offered specifically for older adults, contact CRS at 1-888-723-4CRS or visit our website.

-Visit the 2015 White House Conference on Aging for additional national resources.
+View the 2015 White House Conference on Aging Report for additional national resources (PDF).

 - CRS therapists performed pre- and post-therapy clinics at the 3rd Annual Passavant Hospital Foundation Scrub Run/Walk on August 21 at North Park.
 They helped participants stretch before and after the race, and treated and evaluated injuries during the race.

 - CRS therapists also performed the same pre- and post-therapy clinics at the 27th Annual Gatorade/Steelers 5K Race, Walk and Kids’ Kickoff Run at Heinz Field on September 6, which benefitted the Art Rooney Scholarship Fund.